adrwxyz/adrw.xyz/content/posts/books/2020-06-15-never-split-the-difference.md

 * "I'm sorry, no": if delivered gently, it barely sounds negative at all
 * "No": tone of downward inflection with regard

+### Haggling

+The key is to rattle the other guy ever so slightly to leave them on their heels.

+Any response that isn't an outright rejection to the offer means you have the upper hand.

+Sometimes presenting humbly "I'm so embaressed, I can't make that price work" and "Your offer is very generous, but I can't do that" along with silence through continuing to say "No" without saying the word can be the perfect combination.